IEEE-UCSD-RoboCup-2020/TRC-Software/README.md

 **Note**
 * when navigating to a sub-repository, git checkout master (or another desired branch) before making any changes to that sub-repository.
 This is because git submodule only trace a snapshot of the repository which is detached from the HEAD, to ensure regular usage of git push, checkout a branch HEAD first!
+* When switching branch, don't forget to clean the target or build folders
 ### Install Guide
 ```bash
 # Start at an empty directory ...